zack-bodinger/course-dbt/README.md

 - Climate of the user address and trying to tie that with plant types purchased
 - Climate segmented by time of year (avg. temp/rainfall/humidity) vs. types of plants purchased and their corresponding growth requirements if outdoor plants
 - Mapping time of year purchased with holidays to see if most of our one-off purchasers were around holidays

 ---

+**Question 3:** Explain the marts models you added.
+Why did you organize the models in the way you did?

+**Answer:** I added an intermediate `user_addresses` model since this was a common join I was doing for the later marts.
+Otherwise, the marts I made were the ones suggested, with some additional summary fields/aggregations added in ways that might be helpful.

+---

+**Question 4:** What assumptions did you make about each model?

+**Answer:** I made the following assumptions:
+- All users in events and orders were in the users model
+- All products in the events and order_items were in the products model
+- All promos in orders were in the promos model
+- All addresses in orders and users were in the addresses model
+- Zipcode should always be 5 digits long
+- All monetary amounts, quantities and discounts were never negative
+- Email should conform to a pattern that is *@*.*
+- Phone number should conform to a pattern that is ###-###-####
+- Shipping_service and tracking_id should not be null if order status is 'shipped' or 'delivered'
+- Delivered_at should not be null if order status is 'delivered'
+- Order_id should not be null in events of type 'checkout' or 'package_shipped'
+- Product_id should not be null in events of type 'add_to_cart' or 'page_view'
+- Primary keys should be unique within tables (address_id in addresses, user_id in users, event_id in events, promo_id in promos, product_id in products)

+---

+**Question 5:** Did you find any “bad” data as you added and ran tests on your models?
+How did you go about either cleaning the data in the dbt model or adjusting your assumptions/tests?

+**Answer:**
+- Data cleaned: since zipcode was stored as a number, I left-padded it with zeros to 5 characters long after converting it to a string.
+- Incorrect assumption: estimated_delivery_at would not be null when orders.status was either 'shipped' or 'delivered'...
+This proved not to be the case and so I removed the test rather than try to clean the null fields

+---

+**Question 6:** Your stakeholders at Greenery want to understand the state of the data each day.
+Explain how you would ensure these tests are passing regularly and how you would alert stakeholders about bad data getting through.

+**Answer:** As the lecture notes suggested, I would configure dbt to run tests at regular cadences depending on the frequency with which the underlying models were expected to be updated.
+From there, I would configure it to send out slack alerts if any tests produced errors.

+---